NoahDragon/en/source/_posts/how-to-print-access-token-inside-cloud-function.md

 Still, the `token` is None.
 Okay, seems it has not been updated at all.
-I only used the document AI package intilization to avoid extra charge on invoking the actual process.
+I only used the document AI package initialization to avoid the extra charge on invoking the actual process.
 However, if we actual process the document by adding `response = gcd_client.process_document(request=req)` before the return statement.
 The magic happens.